pulasthiBuddikaGit/PregAssist/README.md

 This project proposes an **intelligent prenatal care assistant** that integrates multiple components into a single platform.
 The system combines maternal physical health monitoring, mental health risk assessment, interactive educational support, and an explainable AI-based fetal health decision support system (DSS).
 The primary objective is to support pregnant mothers in daily care while assisting obstetricians and gynecologists in making accurate, transparent, and well-informed clinical decisions.

-A key contribution of this project is the **fetal health DSS**, which uses machine learning to classify fetal health from CTG features and provides explainable outputs to strengthen clinical judgment rather than replace it.
 The solution follows a mobile-first design and is optimized for practical deployment in real-world healthcare environments.

 ---